 Islamic Republic of Afghanistan Resource Corridor Strategy and Plan: Making Mining-based Growth More Inclusive

-This case study explores the potential of Afghanistan’s resource sector, and identifies deposits of copper and iron ore and its ...
+This case study explores the potential of Afghanistan’s natural resource sector, and identifies deposits of copper and iron ore and ...

-This case study reports on the first phase of the Growth Poles Program in Sierra Leone.
-It offers a comprehensive review of the growth pole ...
+This case study focuses on the first phase of the World Bank’s Growth Poles Program in Sierra Leone.
+It offers a comprehensive review ...